-If you are diagnosed with periodontal disease at North Raleigh Periodontics, Dr. Singletary may recommend periodontal surgery.
+If you are diagnosed with periodontal disease, Dr. Singletary, North Raleigh Periodontics, may recommend periodontal surgery.
 Periodontal surgery is necessary when the tissue around your teeth is unhealthy and cannot be repaired with non-surgical treatment.
 The most common types of surgical treatments are Regenerative Procedures and Pocket Reduction Procedures.
-In advanced cases of Periodontal Disease, the first course of treatment would be Root Planing and scaling combined with excellent home care.
-We will give you an oral hygiene kit for you to take home with instructions on how to use it.
+In advanced cases of Periodontal Disease, the first course of treatment would be Root Planing & Scaling combined with excellent home care.
+This procedure is often assisted by our Erbium Chromium YSGG laser.
+Following the procedure, we will supply you with an oral hygiene kit for you to use at home.

 WHEN IS PERIODONTAL SURGERY NECESSARY?